 At first, starting businesses—often launching as freelancers or consultants growing a small agency, or a startup built outside of business hours—have to grind day in, day out to scale recurring operations and plan for continuous growth over time.

-Generating new leads or converting sales to recurring revenue usually sit on top of the problem chart for the majority of starting businesses.
+Generating new leads or converting sales to recurring revenue usually sits on top of the problem chart for the majority of starting businesses.

-According to CB Insights, issues with cash flow remain as the second biggest reason why startups fail.
+According to CB Insights, issues with cash flow remain the second biggest reason why startups fail.
 Until repeatable channels are solidified, generating new business and filling up the bank account prevents the company from launching new initiatives, hiring new team members, or optimizing internal processes in-house.

 However, every large business we know has solved this problem through persistence, long-term contracts, strategic partnerships, marketing, and sales channels, finding the right business model in demand, and growing a notable brand.